Sealing

 • You request your sealed records with proper identification;

-• You authorize someone to get access to your records with proper identification;
+• You authorize someone to access your records upon presentation of proper identification.

 • You apply for a job where you carry a gun;